petzi53/pb-blog/content/post/2019/2019-07-22-archive-quoted-web-resources.en/index.md

 MLA answered

-> that there is no established format for resources like the Wayback Machine, but it's best to err on the side of more information.
+> that there is no established format for resources like the Wayback Machine, but it’s best to err on the side of more information.
 You should cite the webpage as you would normally, and then give the Wayback Machine information.

 MLA also provided an example:

-> McDonald, R. C. "Basic Canary Care." *Robirda Online*.
+> McDonald, R. C. “Basic Canary Care.” *Robirda Online*.
 12 Sept.
 2004.
 18 Dec.
-2006 \[<http://www.robirda.com/cancare.html>\]. *Internet Archive*. \[ <http://web.archive.org/web/20041009202820/http://www.robirda.com/cancare.html>\].
+2006 `$$<http://www.robirda.com/cancare.html>$$`. *Internet Archive*. $$ <http://web.archive.org/web/20041009202820/http://www.robirda.com/cancare.html>$$.

 Note there are several additions to a standard bibliography:

 -   **Two dates:** The first is the date of the archive, then comes the date when the page is retrieved.
 -   **Two URLs:** The first is the original URL (not available anymore), then comes the archived URL from the Internet Archive.
--   **Web service:** Between the two URLs comes the 'second' author, the name of the internet service which archived the resource and generated its URL.
+-   **Web service:** Between the two URLs comes the ‘second’ author, the name of the internet service which archived the resource and generated its URL.

-According to MLA, both URLs shouldn't be underlined in the bibliography.
+According to MLA, both URLs shouldn’t be underlined in the bibliography.

-Let's try another example.
+Let’s try another example.
 The archiving service [Peeep.Us](http://peeep.us) is not available anymore.
 The Wayback Machine gives us as archived URL <https://web.archive.org/web/20180813205348/http://peeep.us:80/>.
 If we are are going to compose this bibliography in the usual way, we would get:

 > Nikolaev, Cyril.
-"Peeep.Us."
+“Peeep.Us.”
 Save Snapshot of a Web Page Forever!, 13 Aug.
 2018, <https://web.archive.org/web/20180813205348/http://peeep.us:80/>.

 Using a name for web sites may questionable, but I use it whenever there is a reasonable possibility (e.g., from the Copyright or from the name of the institution, which produces the web site).

 Now we have to add the retrieval date, the original URL and the name of the archiving service:

 > Nikolaev, Cyril.
-"Peeep.Us." *Save Snapshot of a Web Page Forever!*, 13 Aug.
+“Peeep.Us.” *Save Snapshot of a Web Page Forever!*, 13 Aug.
 2018, 22 Jul.
-2019 \[<http://peeep.us>\]. *Internet Archive*. \[<https://web.archive.org/web/20180813205348/http://peeep.us:80/>\].
+2019 `$$<http://peeep.us>$$`. *Internet Archive*. `$$<https://web.archive.org/web/20180813205348/http://peeep.us:80/>$$`.

 ## Wakelet

 In addition to the following [Wakelet](https://wakelet.com/), there is also a [community edition on my Wakelet homepage](https://wakelet.com/@PeterBaumgartner) where you can add relevant links.

 <iframe class="wakeletEmbed" width="100%" height="760px" src="https://embed.wakelet.com/wakes/ab838261-17e2-4603-b3c8-dc666064fe16/list" style="border: none" allow="autoplay">
 </iframe>
 <!-- Please only call https://embed-assets.wakelet.com/wakelet-embed.js once per page -->
 <script src="https://embed-assets.wakelet.com/wakelet-embed.js" charset="UTF-8"></script>

-<span class='Z3988' title='url_ver=Z39.88-2004&amp;ctx_ver=Z39.88-2004&amp;rfr_id=info%3Asid%2Fzotero.org%3A2&amp;rft_val_fmt=info%3Aofi%2Ffmt%3Akev%3Amtx%3Adc&amp;rft.type=blogPost&amp;rft.title=Archiving%20Quoted%20Web%20Resources&amp;rft.source=Thought%20splinters&amp;rft.rights=CC%20BY-SA%204.0&amp;rft.description=Quoting%20websites%20is%20a%20hassle%20for%20several%20reasons:%20Firstly,%20web%20pages%20are%20not%20available%20anymore.%20Secondly,%20web%20pages%20have%20moved%20so%20that%20the%20URL%20is%20not%20valid%20anymore.%20Thirdly,%20they%20change%20their%20content%20so%20that%20the%20cited%20reference%20is%20not%20correct%20anymore.%20This%20article%20presents%20some%20strategies%20and%20tools%20to%20bypass%20the%20challenges%20mentioned%20above.&amp;rft.identifier=https%3A%2F%2Fnotes.peter-baumgartner.net%2F2019%2F07%2F22%2Farchiving-quoted-web-resources&amp;rft.aufirst=Peter&amp;rft.aulast=Baumgartner&amp;rft.au=Peter%20Baumgartner&amp;rft.date=2019-07-22&amp;rft.language=en'></span>

 [^1]: To access this page you must be registered by [archive.org](https://archive.org/).